michaelso/html-javascript-css-reference/html-javascript-css-reference.md

   A structure enables styling the document using external style sheet (CSS) by selecting the target element to be styled; and manipulate the content in the document using programming language (JS) via object mode representation which HTML can provide.
   CSS and JS are essential for building experience rich and interactive website aka web app.

+  note: Most content here refers to [MDN: Mozilla Developer Network] and [HTML5 For Web Designers]

 ## Create the document structure by using HTML

 ### Structure the UI by using semantic markup